-Students intending to apply for entry into the programme are advised to contact the departments in which they are registered early in their second year.
-Application forms are available from those departments which are involved in the programme.
-Completed application forms must be returned to departments by 1 March.
+Students intending to apply for entry into the programme are advised to contact the Departments in which they are registered early in their Second Year.
+Application forms are available from those Departments that are involved in the programme.
+Completed application forms must be returned to Departments by 1st March.